theochem/tinydft/README.rst

 Usage
 =====

-To run an atomic DFT calculation, just execute the tinydft.py script:
+To run a series of atomic DFT calculation, up to argon, just execute

 .. code-block::

-    python3 tinydft.py
+    python3 program_mendelejev.py

-This generates some screen output with energy contributions and the figure ``rho_z023_1s2_2s2_2p6_3s2_3p6_4s2_3d3.png.png`` with the radial electron density on a semi-log plot.
-To modify the settings for this calculation, you have to directly edit the source code.
+This generates some screen output with SCF convergence, energy contributions and the figures ``rho_z0*.png`` with the radial electron densities on a semi-log plot.
+To modify the settings for these calculation, you can directly edit the source code.

 When you make serious modifications to Tiny DFT, you can run the unit tests to make sure the original features still work.
 For this, you first need to install